Mixed reaction from Philadelphia Eagles fans after Doug Pederson fired

 "I'm sitting in my office stunned, absolutely shocked.
-I didn't see this one coming," Roman McDonald said.
+I didn't see this one coming," McDonald said.

 "I'm forever grateful to Doug for that entire team, and to see so quickly it go downhill like that is disturbing," McDonald added.